bashbaug/SimpleOpenCLSamples/samples/10_queueexperiments/README.md

 This is not OpenCL-specific and is also true for other data-parallel programming models.

 * If results are inconsistent, try to ensure no other processes are using the OpenCL device.
-For GPU OpenCL devices this may require running the application in a console or terminal window rather from a desktop GUI.
+For GPU OpenCL devices this may require running the application in a console or terminal window rather than a desktop GUI.

 ## Command Line Options